Resolutions of the 86th Working Meeting of the ALTS

-The opinions of the 116th meeting of the ALS (Working Group of Food Chemistry Experts of the Federal States and the Federal Office of Consumer Protection and Food Safety) have been published on the website of the BVL (Federal Office of Consumer Protection and Food Safety) and in the Journal for Consumer Protection and Food Safety.
+The resolutions of the 86th working meeting of the ALTS (Working Group of Experts Working in the Field of Food Hygiene and Food of Animal Origin) have been published on the website of the BVL (Federal Office of Consumer Protection and Food Safety) and in the Journal for Consumer Protection and Food Safety.
 The ALTS decisions have no binding legal character.
 However, they reflect the opinion of the representatives of food control and, in addition to other sources, represent relevant and important interpretation aids for the application of food law regulations.

 The determination of the total fat content is carried out using the latest NMR technology at CEM's Oracle.
 In contrast to conventional rapid methods, which are based on near-infrared spectroscopy, NMR technology does not require matrix-specific calibration.
 This allows universal use of the method in the food and feed sector.
 In addition, the measurement is more environmentally friendly because solvents can be saved.

 New Opinion from BfR - Infant nutrition: Health risks due to erucic acid are not to be expected

 The Federal Institute for Risk Assessment (BfR) has published the statement No 017/2021.
 Erucic acid is a monounsaturated fatty acid and occurs, among other things, in oleaginous seeds of cruciferous vegetables (rape) and their processed products such as rape oil.

 Maximum levels for the addition of vitamins and minerals in food supplements and fortified foods

 At both national and European level, there are currently no binding maximum levels for the addition of vitamins and minerals in food supplements and fortified foods.
 Nevertheless, it must be ensured that the majority of the population, with a healthy lifestyle and a balanced diet, is protected from an oversupply of nutrients.